George de Godzinsky

-George de Godzinsky (5 July 1914, Saint Peterburg, Russia — 23 May 1994, Espoo, Finland) was a Finnish composer, pianist and conductor of Polish descent.
-Godzinsky is known for his Schlager music although he composed music for movies and operettas.
+George de Godzinsky (5 July 1914 – 23 May 1994) was a Finnish composer, pianist and conductor.
+De Godzinsky is known for his Schlager music although he composed music for movies and operettas.

-De Godzinsky's father had Polish, Czech, Georgian and Romanian ancestry, his mother was of Dutch and Jewish descent.
+De Godzinsky was born in Saint Petersburg, Russian Empire.
+He was of Polish, Czech, Georgian and Romanian ancestry through his father, Franciszek de Godzinsky, and of Dutch and Swiss descent through his mother, Maria Othmar-Neuscheller.

 George de Godzinsky's father was a Saint Petersburg-based civil servant and businessman who had strong ties to customers in Finland.
 During the Russian revolution the family escaped to Finland.